mayconfmelo/min-manual/README.md

 ## Description

-Generate modern manuals, without loosing the simplicity and looks of old manuals.
+Generate modern manuals, without losing the simplicity and looks of old manuals.
 This package draws inspiration from the Linux manpages, as they look in terminal emulators until today, and adapts it to the contemporary formatting possibilities.